desmos-labs/desmos/docs/developers/types/profiles/application-link.md

 Address of the Desmos profile to which the link is associated.

 ## `Data`
-The `Data` object contains the details of the link.
+Object that contains the details of the link.

 ### `Application`
 Name of the application to which the link refers to (eg. `twitter`, `github`, `reddit`, etc).